Trello vs ClickUp for small business (2026): I Tested Both

 Trello is genuinely the right call if:

-• Your team is non-technical or change-resistant.
-Getting people to actually use a project management tool is half the battle, and Trello consistently wins on adoption rate.
+- Your team is non-technical or resistant to change.
+Getting people to actually use a project management tool is half the battle, and Trello consistently wins on adoption.
 A tool everyone uses beats a tool only one person understands.

 Who Should Choose ClickUp?